Advertisement

 And inside?

-The dash and materials choice are pretty funky.
+The dash and material choices are pretty funky.
 The screen systems make good sense.
 There's plenty of equipment.
-The seats are fine.
+The seats are very comfortable.
 So for the people in the front, life's good.

 Out back, the tombstone seats in the VZ steal a bit of legroom and light, making it feel more cramped than it is.
 But actually space is acceptable.